 }

-All nodes in the local cluster have a cross-site view with the backup location. |
+All nodes in the local cluster have the backup location with online status.

-No nodes in the local cluster have a cross-site view with the backup location. |
+All nodes in the local cluster have the backup location with offline status.

-Some nodes in the local cluster have a cross-site view with the backup location, other nodes in the local cluster do not have a cross-site view.
-The response indicates status for each node. |
+Some nodes in the local cluster have the backup location with online status while others have the backup location with offline status.
+The response indicates status for each node.

 4.2.
 Getting status of specific backup locations